 About four years ago, I came across a blog post titled “Reasons the Camino Santiago Sucks”, or something like that.

 It caught my attention.
 I had heard about the Camino, but I had disregarded it.
 I mean, who wants to walk that far?!
 Or at all?!

 I wanted a challenge.
 To push me and see what I was capable of.

 I thought that the year I turned 50 would be meaningful — a renewal of sorts.
 And it was, from a life of anxiety to one of freedom.

 Now I feel there is nothing I cannot do.

-This is the only Camino I have walked.
+This was my first Camino.
 I have nothing to compare it to.

 From everything I read, a winter Camino is very different.
 A fellow pilgrim and I joked in Santiago that we should have special badges made – “I walked a Winter Camino!”

 From what experienced pilgrims said, the weather we encountered was extreme.
 Out of 45 days walking, there was approximately one week in total that was rain-free.